WinstonHuTiger/BraSyn_tutorial/README.md

  ## Aknowledgement
 The 3D synthesis baseline is from [2D_VAE_UDA_for_3D_sythesis](https://github.com/WinstonHuTiger/2D_VAE_UDA_for_3D_sythesis).

 The 3D backbone is from [3D-MRI-style-transfer](https://github.com/KreitnerL/3D-MRI-style-transfer).

 The training framework is from [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).

-Some utility function are from Bran's [BraSyn](https://github.com/hongweilibran/BraSyn).
+Some utility functions are from Bran's [BraSyn](https://github.com/hongweilibran/BraSyn).

 Thanks for their wonderful opensource works!!!